By Amritha.S (M.Sc Theoretical Computer Science, 2017-2022)

 Please give us your views on how PSG Tech is faring in research.

 PSG has a very old tradition of being very academic oriented and so attracts good students.
 The MSc integrated programs, in particular, are very well run.
 There is a strong focus on quality, there is absolute sincerity in the way they do things, the student-faculty bond is a good.
 I do not know about the research being done here, but I do know that there is a strong research culture here.

 Could you suggest some steps to be followed by aspiring research candidates?

 Firstly, do your courses well.
 The most important thing is to ask questions and I know for a fact that PSG encourages that!
-Go beyond your syllabus and examinations.
+Go beyond your courses.
 Problem solving is another important thing.
 Try a lot of problems, get into the habit of enjoying the problems and solving them.
 That would trigger the curiosity in you.
 The why’s, when’s and how’s are really important while solving any new problem.
-And thanks to the internet, you are not limited to just the teacher’s notes.
+And thanks to internet, you are not limited to just the teacher’s notes.
 The Sky’s the limit!
 Also, it is not enough to just ask questions, you must also pursue them.

 Any last thoughts that you would like to share with our readers from your experience?